Integrating your CRM and ERP platforms can boost efficiency, streamline sales, and improve profit.

 Data is outdated

-One of the most common problems with ERP CRM integrations is a large amount of outdated data that are then synced across platforms.
+One of the most common problems with ERP CRM data integrations is a large amount of outdated data that are then synced across platforms.
 Synchronizing old information can cause more problems than it solves.

 Research from Dun and Bradstreet estimates that 91% of CRM data is incomplete.
 If that sounds like your situation, make a point to cull, clean, or archive data before beginning the integration.
 Otherwise, you can end up with a system that’s no easier to navigate.